 Featuring high-quality instructional multimedia, the course allows participants to study when their schedule allows.

 Recycling 101 is modeled after the successful Master Recycler program, found in eight Oregon communities.
-To date, approximately 2,500 Oregonians have completed the course and have gone on to contribute more than 42,000 hours of volunteer outreach.

 For more information, including how to register, visit OSU's Recycling 101 webpage.

 Help spread the word about Recycling 101!
 Download our informational postcard here.

 "I Want to be Recycled" Ad Campaign

 Keep America Beautiful (KAB), in collaboration with the Ad Council, has recently launched "I Want to be Recycled," their first national recycling campaign since the iconic “Crying Indian” campaign of the 1970s.

 AOR is supporting the campaign and has FREE promotional print materials for your newsletters and a short video for your local television broadcasts, theaters, or school events.
 Learn more here.

 AOR Gives You Free Access to New Online University Dedicated to Organic Waste Management